j-sieben/SCT/README.md

 ## The SCT approach

 In SCT, you define a rule group using a dedicated APEX application.
-You define the Application- and Page ID of the rule group references and give it a descriptive name.
+You define the Application- and Page ID the rule group references and give it a descriptive name.

-Next, you define two rules for this rule group: *<item> has children* and *<item> has no children*.
+Next, you define two rules for this rule group: `<item> has children` and `<item> has no children`.
 As a rule to decide whether the parent item has children or not, you create a small function, taking the parent items actual value und retrieving `Y` or `N` to indicate whether child records exist.
 Image a function called `has_children(p_parent_id)` for that.
 Based on this function, you define the rules condition to be `has_children(item) = 'Y'` and `has_children(item) = 'N'` respectively.

 The column `item` in the example are column names derived from the item name on the page.
 So fi, if the page item is called `P2_PARENT`, a column named `parent` is provided with the item's actual content as its column value.